CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.29.markdown

 Every now and then we hear about tiny yet huge feature requests for CocoaPods.
 Pod try is one of these.
-Suggested by [Laurent Sansonetti], pod try quickly gained a spot among the feature of CocoaPods which I love the most.
+Suggested by [Laurent Sansonetti], pod try quickly gained a spot among the features of CocoaPods that I love the most.
 But… What is it?

 [Laurent Sansonetti]: https://twitter.com/lrz

 <!-- more -->

 ## Pod Try

-Pod try is a new subcommand which allows to quickly test the demo project of a Pod.
+Pod try is a new subcommand which allows you to quickly test the demo project of a Pod.
 It can be used to test the quality of the implementation of a library, very useful for user interface elements, or to pick up how to use it from the demo project.

 {% breaking_image /assets/blog_img/CocoaPods-0.29/pod-try.gif %}